NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 ## Code challenge 1

 `/homes/bioinfo/bioinfo_software` is a directory full of bioinformatics tools that can be executed by anyone on Beocat.
-You can list bioinfo software using an absolute path:
+You can list bioinfo software using an absolute path...

        ls /homes/bioinfo/bioinfo_software

-Or a relative path (relative to you current working directory or your home directory).
-Run the pwd command and report your current directory.
+or a relative path (relative to you current working directory or your home directory).
+Run the `pwd` program to report your current working directory.

 ## Code challenge 1 questions:
 Write a command with `ls` that uses a relative path and list `bioinfo_software`.